What Makes a Terrible Driver?

 It’s about making the journey safe for everyone.

-So, next time you’re behind the wheel, remember to keep your aggression in check.
+So, next time you’re behind the wheel, keep your aggression in check.

 After all, it’s better to arrive late than not arrive at all.